shubham0720/Employee_Management_System/README.md

 - CRUD Operations of Employee details

 Plan of Action:
-- CRUD Operations of Employee details
-- Commit till this version of Project
 - Make EM advanced, include projects of the firm, details etc
 - Work on frontend
 - Learn Docker, Hosting, Deployment etc